 The Buying Process

 - Look around the property market to get an idea of properties you would like to buy.
-You can visit websites such as Rightmove and Zoopla to help give you some inspiration of the kind of location to look at, and what kind of property you are interested in.
+You can visit websites such as Rightmove and Zoopla to help give you some inspiration on the kind of location to look at, and what kind of property you are interested in.

 - Speak to a mortgage broker to explore your mortgage options.
-You can buy a property with a deposit and take out a mortgage, however as a first time buyer you also have other mortgage schemes available to help you get onto the property ladder, such as Shared Ownership and Help to Buy.
+You can buy a property with a deposit and take out a mortgage, however as a first-time buyer you also have other mortgage schemes available to help you get onto the property ladder, such as Shared Ownership and Help to Buy.
 The mortgage broker can give you advice in this area.
-The adviser will help arrange an ‘Agreement in Principle’ from the mortgage lender and discuss insurance products that you should consider.
+The adviser will help arrange an ‘Agreement in Principle from the mortgage lender and discuss insurance products that you should consider.

 - You find a property and have an offer accepted.
-At this point you can provide the estate agent with a copy of your ‘Agreement in Principle’, so that they are aware that you have mortgage options already lined up.
+At this point, you can provide the estate agent with a copy of your ‘Agreement in Principle so that they are aware that you have mortgage options already lined up.